|

 This is silver frit on Devardi Opaque Hi Density Black.
 No other glass color added.
 The silver turned the glass blue in some areas. |

-This is silver frit on Devardi Opaque Lilac with w/ Iris Orange Reduction frit (sold here).
+This is silver frit on Devardi Opaque Lilac w/ Iris Orange Reduction frit (sold here).
 The silver turned the glass blue greenish in between the frit. |

 |